EMPLOYMENT LAW NEWS

 Employers with federal contracts in the U.S. are required to post a variety of specific labor law postings.

 For example, all federal contractors are required to display the E-Verify poster.
-Several federal agencies have issued required postings for federal contractors, and they often extend to subcontractors.
+Several federal agencies have issued required postings for federal contractors.
 And some postings are only required to be displayed if a contract has a total value over $10,000, as well as other specific posting provisions.

 Federal contractors also have specific obligations regarding nondiscrimination under Executive Order 11246.